Could Your High Blood Pressure Be Linked to Digestive Issues?

 • Stress Management: High blood pressure is often linked to stress, so the patient was encouraged to practice stress-reduction techniques such as deep breathing and mindfulness exercises to help manage both their blood pressure and digestion.

-This case highlights the often-overlooked connection between digestive health and blood pressure.
-By addressing the root cause of gas buildup in the digestive system, we were able to help the patient lower their blood pressure and improve their overall well-being.
+This case underscores the powerful, often-overlooked link between digestive health and blood pressure.
+By addressing the root cause of gas buildup in the digestive system, we helped the patient achieve lower blood pressure and an overall sense of well-being.

-If you’re dealing with high blood pressure and unexplained digestive discomfort, it’s worth exploring whether the two might be connected.
-Treating your digestive health could be the key to managing your blood pressure more effectively.
+If you’re dealing with high blood pressure alongside unexplained digestive discomfort, it may be worth exploring this connection.
+Prioritizing digestive health could be the key to managing blood pressure more effectively.

 Dr. Olivia Choi, L.AC, DACM, VIVE Energy Medicine